kybak90/FTCW_Risk_Perception/README.md

 ```

 ### Description

+- **Survey Details.docx:** A document providing the full survey protocol and questionnaire used to collect the data.
+  It includes details on the survey framework, sampling design, data collection procedures, weighting, and regulatory compliance,
+  as well as the complete list of survey questions and response options.

 - **Analysis Workflow.Rmd:** A single, integrated R Markdown file that
   contains the complete analysis pipeline, from data preprocessing to